digital-land/digital-land/content/project/compulsory-purchase-orders/index.md

 ## Current areas of investigation

+Once we have conducted user research on CPOs we will identify areas of investigation.

 {{< govuk-section-break "xl" >}}

 ## Upcoming areas of investigation

 {{% include-content "/project/compulsory-purchase-orders/_upcoming-areas-of-investigation.md" "upcoming-areas-section" %}}

 {{< govuk-section-break "xl" >}}

 ## Timeline

+This project has not started.